tylerjw/tylerjw.dev/content/posts/rust_cpp_interop.md

 } // namespace robot_joint
 ```

-C++ provides a special pointer type that will handle cleanup of the rust object for us if we specify the deleter as a template argument.
+C++ provides a special pointer type that will handle the cleanup of the rust object for us if we specify the deleter as a template argument.
-In order to do setup the call to the rust destructor we have to have an extern definition in our header.
+To set up the call to the rust destructor, we must have an extern definition in our header.
 As `unique_ptr` is move-only, copy construction and assignment are disabled.
-We need to default the move construction and assignment to enable moving this class which is safe.
+We need to default the move construction and assignment to enable moving this class.
-This C++ class is now memory safe.
+This C++ class is now memory-safe.

 ```C++
 #include "robot_joint.hpp"